paulsavides/littlethings/README.md

 # littlethings
-This is all completely unecessary.
+This is all completely necessary.
 If I paid github I'd make this a private repo.